THE ART LIST

 April 5 – May 25 ’25.

-15: The exhibition span from painting to video to site-specific commissions and includes work from nearly 50 artists, an unrecordable number of conversations with Bard College staff and faculty.
-The exhibitions point to an ongoing, deep engagement with discourses that reverberate back and forth in time to critically reimagine the present.
+15: The exhibition spans from painting to video to site-specific commissions and includes work from nearly 50 artists from Bard College staff and faculty.

 Jun 21 - Oct 19, ‘25.